emilbayes/noise-protocol/README.md

 * `remoteStaticKey` is a Buffer of `PKLEN` bytes.
 This is most likely not required
 * `remoteEphemeralKey` is a Buffer of `PKLEN` bytes.
 This is most likely not required

+:alert: Key material passed in is copied into libsodium Secure Buffers, which can be cleared with `noise.destroy(state)`.
+Be aware that you manually have to destroy this state object, unless you want to rely on GC clearing it for you.

 Returns a `HandshakeState` object, which should be treated as an opaque object.
 This state is passed as the first argument to subsequent `noise` functions.